-Similarly, Facebook will automatically have the bid set to get you the most conversions/clicks/impressions for the best price; this means they will bid for you based on how much your budget is and how long the ad will run.
-You can, if you choose, enter your own specific bid and add in how much you’re willing to pay specifically.
-You can also change your budget and ad schedule at any point, increasing or decreasing the amount.
+Similarly, Facebook will automatically have the bid set to get you the most conversions/clicks/impressions for the best average price; this means they will bid for you based on how much your budget is and how long the ad will run, and if some of the best ad placements cost a little more, they’ll go ahead and “buy them” for you and lower your average later.

-Bidding options affect cost a great deal, because you are choosing what you want to pay for.
+Bidding options heavily affect your Facebook ads costs, because you are choosing what you want to pay for.
 A cost per conversion may be more expensive than the cost per impression, but if you want to send users to your site and only a few of your impressions actually clicked, it makes more sense to choose a CPC style of bidding.